 Learning objectives do not arise out of thin air.
 There needs to be some basis for the outcomes that a learning asset will support.
 These outcomes should be specifically based on data collected in the analysis phase of ADDIE.

 In the previous module, we covered three main outputs of the analysis phase: needs analysis, job task analysis, and learner analysis.
-These sources provide the following general types on information on which to base learning objectives:
+These sources provide the following general types of information on which to base learning objectives:

 Needs Analysis: This output may include one or more overall instructional goals that the learning asset will need to support.
 It may also identify specific performance gaps that require intervention by the learning asset.